 Introducing an original and innovative new Flexible Curriculum

-New Flexible and Blended Educational Offer to Support Parents and Pupils
+Flexible and Blended Educational Offer to Support Parents and Pupils up to Class 7.

 Now celebrating its 36th year in the City, The Brighton Waldorf School is building on this year’s exam successes, looking forward to the next academic year and implementing ground-breaking educational changes to its curriculum delivery.

 The Brighton Waldorf School is introducing an exciting and innovative blended, flexible curriculum to support pupils’ continuous educational pathways and learning journeys which, at the same time, financially assists parents who find themselves living the ‘new normal’ in these still uncertain times.

 The new ‘flexi’ schooling offer has been designed and initiated to support pupils’ continued learning journeys whilst they are facing and living with the restrictions created by the COVID pandemic.

 The flexi schooling offer is there to support all pupils and families impacted by the COVID pandemic.
 We envisage that the cultural and social offer to interact and work together will support young people’s well-being by gaining a sense of identity within our School community and give a release from the constraints of social isolation.

 We designed the new way of delivering our curriculum with two aims in mind.
 Firstly, to support local home schooling families by giving them access to our School’s educational, cultural and social provision that can be integrated with their elective home educational programme; and secondly for our existing and prospective parents, to give them the opportunity to economically decide upon the number of days per week their children can attend the School, where they can still meet with their friends, experience the joys of childhood, see their teachers and continue on their learning journeys.